The shift is challenging relationships to evolve

 Well actually, you probably need to peel away a few layers first!

 I've also experienced the dynamic from the other side.
 Where I've allowed myself to be seen and defined simply as "Dad", it's come with all kind of limiting expectations within the child that I simply couldn't live up to.
 Yes, I feel compassionately responsible, but I find my soul naturally challenges situations where another would become dependent upon me.
-Not that I don't support them, but love does not smother, it empowers and liberates.
+Not that I haven't naturally supported them, but love does not smother, it empowers and liberates.

 If you love someone, set them free!